 - Green Screen Video Lighting Kit (reservation required)

-Some classes and activities may require materials such as vinyl adhesive & iron-on vinyl sheets which will be available to purchase at the checkout desk for a small fee.
-In addition to the equipment, you will have access to black & white thread for sewing (no charge).
+Some classes and activities may require materials such as vinyl adhesive & iron-on vinyl sheets which will be available to purchase at the checkout desk for a small fee listed below.

 We look forward to seeing you in January, and make sure to keep an eye on our website for notifications on upcoming events, new equipment, or pictures of something especially cool one of you has made!